MaelLefeuvre/BADGER/doc/README.badger-plots.md

 - ### <a name="scatter"></a>scatter
   Categorizes plotting parameters related to the display of the summary scatterplot of OCI performance values.
   - #### <a name="dash"></a>dash
-    > <ins>**Description**</ins>: Specify A list of drawing style for every line found within the scatterplot.
+    > <ins>**Description**</ins>: Specify a list of drawing style for every line found within the scatterplot.
 Note that values of the list will be recycled, if the number of lines to plot is greater than the number of elements within the list.

     > <ins>**Allowed values**</ins>: (List[strings]) A list of plotly-compatible line dash styles. (i.e.: *`"solid"`*, *`"dot"`*, *`"dash"`*, *`"longdash"`*, *`"dashdot"`*, or *`"longdashdot"`*).
 For an extensive description of allowed values, see the corresponding plotly reference entry: [scatter line dash](https://plotly.com/r/reference/scatter/#scatter-line-dash)